rgaidot/faux/README.md

 In this case, a route of `/#/cast_42` will result in a request to the server of `GET /spells/search?id=42`.

-Pop quiz: What do you think will happen if you type:
+Pop quiz: What do you think will happen if you type the following?

     magic_controller
       .display('spell', {